hmcfabfive/coconut-tutorial/README.md

 This branch contains Markdown files with drafts of the written tutorial content.
 The tutorials in this branch are incomplete or in need of peer-review.
 Once these steps have been taken, the content is moved to the tutorials branch.

+## Architecture

+### Prerequisites

+TODO: List what a user needs to have installed before running the installation instructions below (e.g., git, which versions of Ruby/Rails)

+### Gems

+TODO: List which gems you added to the project, and the purpose each gem serves in your app.

+## Installation

+TODO: Describe the installation process (making sure you mention `bundle install`).
+Instructions need to be such that a user can just copy/paste the commands to get things set up and running.

 ## Issues

 See [Issues](https://github.com/hmcfabfive/coconut-tutorial/issues) for more information.

+## Known Problems

+TODO: Describe any known issues, bugs, odd behaviors or code smells.
+Provide steps to reproduce the problem / name a file or a function where the problem lives.

 ## References and Acknowledgements